adamsissoko/CS465/README.md

 <p>Students will design and develop a full stack application through the utilization of programming language frameworks.
 In creating a full stack application, students will also be responsible for developing a database as well as the code that interfaces their application to the database.
 </p>
 <p>
-This course covers the following competencies, which represent the knowledge and skills relevant to your field:
+This course covers the following competencies, which represent the knowledge and skills relevant to this field:

 - [x] CS-30427: Design the architecture of a web application
 - [x] CS-40428: Build a web application using frameworks